x41lex/ezproxy/docs/2DO.md

 - [ ] Change config & restart spawner.
 ## Bindings
 - [X] Attempt to improve C# speed
-<br>Accidently left a bit of sync code in where was very important it was *not* sync.
+<br>Accidentally left a bit of sync code in where was very important it was *not* sync.
 - [ ] C
 - [ ] Go
-<br>This probably shoulda been second huh.
+<br>This probably should have been second huh.
-- [X] Lua (Embeded scripting)
+- [X] Lua (Embedded scripting)

-## Intresteing
+## Interesting
 - [ ] Use raw sockets (On UNIX use `socket(AF_PACKET, RAW_SOCKET))` for L2 or `socket(AF_INET, RAW_SOCKET)` for L3) on windows use [npcap](https://npcap.com/guide/wpcap/pcap_inject.html) `pcap_inject`<
-<br>Its hard to state how much easier this is on Unix vs windows - The one issues is I don't know if the OS netstack will actually let us do this, usally it just sends a `RST` or otherwise bounces the packet if it didn't get told the port is open
+<br>Its hard to state how much easier this is on Unix vs windows - The one issues is I don't know if the OS net stack will actually let us do this, usually it just sends a `RST` or otherwise bounces the packet if it didn't get told the port is open
-I suppose in theroy we could just filter any RST we didn't inject - Honestly this seems less and less like a `EzProxy` issue, but it could be a niche proxy you could use if you wanted to, I think you'd need to configure it externally though becuase theres no way to really detect where the packet is supposed to go.
+I suppose in theory we could just filter any RST we didn't inject - Honestly this seems less and less like a `EzProxy` issue, but it could be a niche proxy you could use if you wanted to, I think you'd need to configure it externally though because theres no way to really detect where the packet is supposed to go.

 Actually heres the better implementation

 1. You connected with TCP (Or UDP maybe?) and configure the connections with some sorta protobuf/JSON that tells us how to handle things
    * What layers do you want to control (L2, L3 or L4)
-2. The client sends a packet, this is a normal TCP packet but the paylod is an entire packet from whatever layer they selected and up, we forward it to server
+2. The client sends a packet, this is a normal TCP packet but the payload is an entire packet from whatever layer they selected and up, we forward it to server
 3. If we need to add layers we do that now
 4. Send it, respond with replies from server
 5. When the TCP connection dies close the raw socket

-The issue I think is going to be around step 4, because they OS is going to drop the reply as we haven't actually opened the socket, I dunno how to really prevent that, in the past i've used `iptables` rules, but thats no on windows, also I dont know how much I want to require EzProxy to use `iptables`, maybe we only support L3 and up for now?/
+The issue I think is going to be around step 4, because they OS is going to drop the reply as we haven't actually opened the socket, I dunno how to really prevent that, in the past i've used `iptables` rules, but thats no on windows, also I don't know how much I want to require EzProxy to use `iptables`, maybe we only support L3 and up for now?/